 Does your family like to learn while on the road?
 Check out Trekaroo’s Road School Guide: Human Impact on Aquatic Ecosystems for tips on making the most of your visit to the bay.

-There’s so many Maryland attractions for kids to experience in Baltimore!
+There are so many Maryland attractions for kids to experience in Baltimore.
 Check out Trekaroo’s Top 10 Things for Families to do in Baltimore.

-4. Go Play at the Beach – Places to Visit in Maryland with Kids
+4. Beaches to Visit in Maryland with Kids

 The Eastern Shore is the place to get away for a vacation.
 Can’t decide which Maryland attractions to visit on your vacation to the Eastern Shore?
 Check out Trekaroo’s Family-Friendly Eastern Shore Getaways Vacation Guide.

 3. Hike, Bike, or Paddle the Historic C&O Canal

 The Chesapeake & Ohio Canal National Historic Park stretches from Georgetown in Washington D.C. all the way to Cumberland in Western Maryland.
 It might be my favorite Maryland attraction and the state’s best-kept secret.
 Hiking the Billy Goat Trail, which traverses the rocky cliffs of the Potomac Gorge just upriver from Washington D.C., is one of my children’s favorite things to do in Maryland.
 They love to climb the rocks while I enjoy taking in the view of the Potomac River rushing by.
 However, families don’t have to hike miles of strenuous trail in order to get the perfect view.
 The view of Great Falls from Olmstead Island is just an easy 10-15 minute walk along the towpath and a boardwalk from the Great Falls Visitor Center.